-I am a 2nd year PhD student in Electrical Engineering and Computer Science at the University of California, Berkeley.
-I work in the Video and Image Processing Lab, advised by Prof. Avideh Zakhor.
-My primary research interest lies in developing advanced localization algorithms for use in robotics and augmented reality
+I am a 3rd year PhD student in Electrical Engineering and Computer Science at the University of California, Berkeley.
+I work in the Center for Augmented Cognition, advised by Prof. Shankar Sastry.
+My primary research interest lies in advancing augmented reality technology through research in computer vision and human computer interaction

 I graduated summa cum laude with a Bachelors of Science in Electrical Engineering from the University of California, Riverside.
 There I worked for the College of Engineering - Center for Environmental Research and Technology under Prof. Matthew Barth.
 I conducted research on identifying vehicles and other features in point cloud data and, as my senior design project, developed a fully autonomous electric utility truck along with two other students.